SpiralDevelopment/RSI-divergence-detector/README.md

 ### Samples

-There are 2 samples available
-- sample_tg_poster.py - Gets the ohlc data from local MySql database and checks if the last closed candle fprms any form of RSI divergence with candles from the past.
+- sample_tg_poster.py - Gets the ohlc data from local MySql database and checks if the last closed candle forms any form of RSI divergence with candles from the past.
-  The result of this script is used to [here](https://t.me/relative_strength_index) in Telegram channel
+  This script is used [here](https://t.me/relative_strength_index) in Telegram channel to detect and post RSI divergence signals
 - sample_binance.py - Gets the data from Binance API and plots ALL detected RSI divergences during that period

-## How it looks
+## Result

 Here is the result of detected RSI divergences for BTCUSDT symbol during 22.11.2020-22.03.2022 period.

+<p align="center"><img src="./btcusdt_divergences.PNG"></p>

+- Blue lines - Regular and hidden Bullish divergences
 - Red lines - Regular and hidden Bearish divergences
-- Blue lines - Regular and hidden Bullish divergences

-<p align="center"><img src="./btcusdt_divergences.PNG"></p>

 ## License
 [MIT License](https://github.com/SpiralDevelopment/RSI-divergence-detector/blob/main/LICENSE)